ivangfr/spring-cloud-stream-event-sourcing-testcontainers/README.md

 ## Start Environment

-- In a terminal and inside `spring-cloud-stream-event-sourcing-testcontainers` root folder run
+- In a terminal and inside `spring-cloud-stream-event-sourcing-testcontainers` root folder run:
   ```
   docker compose up -d
   ```

 - Wait for Docker containers to be up and running.
-To check it, run
+To check it, run:
   ```
   docker compose ps
   ```